 It’s been several months and several med changes since my last episode.
 I still have the random intrusive or obsessive thought.
 As I discussed in my regrets post, I think that they have been making an appearance in the form of imposter syndrome and ruminating over my regrets.
 I’m fighting them with all of my might and, honestly, writing about them takes a little more of their power away.
 Knowing that people are reading about them and resonating with what I say about them takes even more power.
 Every day I strip a little more of it away.
 Recovery, my friends.
 One day at a time.

 I hope that reading this helped you as much as writing it helped me.
 I have learned so much about myself and my brain, just researching in the last 24 hours.
-OCD is insidious and misunderstood, but we are not alone; OCD affects 2.2 million adults in the US.
-Together, we can tell our stories, break stigmas, and educate people on what OCD is and how it affects people’s ever day lives.
+OCD is insidious and misunderstood, but we are not alone; Obsessive-Compulsive Disorder affects 2.2 million adults in the US.
+Together, we can tell our stories, break stigmas, and educate people on what OCD is and how it affects people’s everyday lives.

 Stay tuned for next week’s installment of My Mental Health: C-PTSD.
 Can’t wait to see you there!